Trello vs. Jira: new 2018 detailed review

 - Bug tracking

 Trello lends itself well to tracking bugs.
-Labelling allows you to prioritize the urgency of each bug, and you can add screenshots as attachments.
-Overall, it can be a powerful and simple bug tracking tool with the right setup.
+Labelling allows you to prioritize the urgency of each bug, plus you can add screenshots as attachments.
+Overall, with the right setup it can be a powerful and easy-to-use bug tracking tool.

 - Agile development